Rigid HYM Connections on Tautological Bundles over ALE Crepant Resolutions in Dimension Three: Moduli spaces of -constellations

-To obtain further insight into the spaces $\sM_{\theta}$, it is helpful to make use of the language of derived categories.
-We first recall the \emph{bounded derived category} $D(\sA)$ associated with an abelian category $\sA$.
-For details we refer the reader to Bühler's notes \cite{Buehler2007}, as well as Thomas' article \cite{Thomas2001} and Huybrechts' book \cite{Huybrechts2006}, both of which underline the importance of derived categories of coherent sheaves in algebraic geometry.
+To obtain further insight into the spaces $\sM_{\theta}$ and the properties of the map $\pi_{\theta}$, it is helpful to use the language of derived categories.
+We f\/irst recall the \emph{bounded derived category} $D(\sA)$ associated with an abelian category $\sA$.
+For details we refer the reader to B\"uhler's notes \cite{Buehler2007} as well as Thomas' article \cite{Thomas2001} and Huybrechts' book \cite{Huybrechts2006}, both of which underline the importance of derived categories of coherent sheaves in algebraic geometry.
 Roughly speaking, $D(\sA)$ is obtained from the category of bounded chain complexes in $\sA$ by formally inverting quasi-isomorphisms.
 If $A,B\in\sA$ are considered as bounded chain complexes concentrated in degree zero, then $\Hom_{D(\sA)}(A,B)$ is a complex whose cohomology computes $\Ext^\bullet(A,B)$, that is,